 Typical inspection areas include:

-• Consumer unit condition and safety devices
+• Consumer unit condition and protective devices

 • Socket outlets and switches